 Christopher Nicholas Sarantakos, known by the stage name Criss Angel, is an American magician, illusionist, and musician born in Town of Hempstead, New York on December 19, 1967.

-Chris is the youngest of three sons in a close-knit Greek-American family.
-Angel and his two brothers, Costa and J.D., were raised by their parents, John and Dimitra, in East Meadow, New York.
-Angel says that he learned his diligent work ethic from his father, a fitness junkie who owned a successful restaurant and doughnut shop until he passed away from cancer in 1998.
+Chris is the youngest of three sons (his two brothers are Costa and JD) in a close-knit Greek-American family.
+Angel’s parents, John and Dimitra, raised the family in East Meadow, New York.
+Angel says that he learned his diligent work ethic from his father John Sarantakos, who owned a successful restaurant and doughnut shop until he passed away from cancer in 1998.

 Soon he began experimenting with bigger stunts, mixing magic with loud, pulsating rock music that he composed.
 “I wanted to combine magic and music in a much grander vision that required a band, larger illusions and more equipment.”
 This paid off in the mid-1990s when Angel landed a spot in an ABC special.
 Then came a show on Halloween at Madison Square Garden in 1998; he took in $50,000 signing Criss Angel memorabilia for fans.